r3dl3g/SDL_FontCache/README.md

+# SDL_FontCache without varargs

+This fork modifies the very useful “SDL_FontCache” library, but removes the variable arguments from many functions as these cause problems when used with % characters and in my opinion string formatting should not be part of this library.

+## Original code

 # SDL_FontCache

 A generic font caching C library with loading and rendering support for SDL.

 SDL_FontCache loads, caches, and renders TrueType fonts using SDL_ttf.